8ta4/say/README.md

 No, `say` doesn't possess speaker identification capabilities.
 If there are multiple speakers, consider a fancy mic with:

-- Noise cancellation to isolate your voice
+- Noise cancellation
-- Proximity to the mouth for better sound capture
+- Proximity to the mouth
-- Wireless capability for easy movement
+- Wireless capability
-- Ergonomic design for long-term comfort
+- Ergonomic design
-- Long battery life for continuous use
+- Long battery life

 However, if there is only one speaker, your built-in mic should do the trick, saving you from: